chungoid/afk/README.md

 2. **Planning Stage**: Tasks are prioritized, sequenced, and organized into a project plan
 3. **Blueprint Stage**: Technical architecture, database schemas, and API specifications are designed
 4. **Coding Stage**: Code is generated based on blueprints and requirements
-5. **Testing Stage**: Automated tests are created and executed with quality metrics
+5. **Testing & Deployment Stage**: Automated tests are executed, artifacts are persisted to Git, and successful projects are deployed
 6. **Orchestration**: Cross-stage coordination, monitoring, and pipeline management

 ## Prerequisites